iterative/dvc.org/static/docs/commands-reference/repro.md

 - `--downstream` - rerun the commands down the pipeline of the target file including the one in it.

-- `R`, `--recursive` -  you can reproduce all stages in a specified target.
-It determines the files to download by searching the named directory and its subdirectories for DVC-files to download data for. the `targets` value is expected to be a directory path and also files as well.
+- `R`, `--recursive` - it reproduce all stages for specified directory/targets.
+  The `targets` value is expected to be a directory path and also files as well.

 ## Examples